Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 · Production costs are higher for the eco-friendly fashion industry, which is also why it’s more expensive.

-· When we make clothes ethically, we pay our workers good wages and they work in safe, healthy conditions.
+· When we make clothes ethically, we pay our workers decent wages and they work in safe, healthy conditions.

-Before you buy any brand, ask yourself these 4 questions to find out whether you are looking for sustainable materials and clothes.
+Before purchasing any garment, ask yourself these 4 questions to find whether you are about to spend money on sustainable materials and clothes.
 If not, follow these tips to choose more eco-friendly brands:

 1. Am I buying from a store that sells a quality clothing brand?
 Fast fashion outlets abound, so be more discerning.
-Find retailers who offer quality brands with craftmanship involved in their manufacture, or garments made by designers or brands known for their environmentally friendly fashion ethos.
+Find retailers who offer quality brands manufactured with craftmanship, or garments made by designers or brands known for their environmentally friendly fashion ethos.

 2. Have I read the label and taken note of what it says?
-Check whether the textile is organic, synthetic, or both.
-Natural and organic fibres such as cotton, wool, linen, hemp, etc all feature more hard-wearing, comfortable clothing.
+Consider whether the textile is organic, synthetic, or both.
+Natural and organic fibres such as cotton, wool, linen and hemp, all create more hard-wearing, comfortable clothing.

-3. How much does it cost to clean the garment?
+3. What will it cost me to clean the garment?
 Check the washing instructions.
-If you have to dry clean an item, only purchase it if you will wear it several times.
+If you need to dry clean an item, only purchase it if you will wear it a few times.
 If you’re planning to wear it regularly, caring for the garment will be expensive.

 4. Do I know enough about fashion sustainability to make an informed decision?
 Do you know which clothing people consider fast fashion, and, in contrast, which are the more environmentally safe fashion brands?

 If you’re unsure about fashion sustainability, why not read the comprehensive blog we compiled on fast fashion, The Problem with Fast Fashion.
-We also put together an explanatory blog on Why Sustainability in Fashion is so Important, which will put details about sustainability into perspective for you
+We also put together an explanatory blog on Why Sustainability in Fashion is so Important,which puts sustainability into perspective.

 We recently researched some sobering statistics which are worth taking a look at here: